System to Promote the Respect and Protection of Human Rights

 Additionally, the labor agreement with JEIU includes health and safety and claims management, and we work together to respond to issues regarding the operation of the health and safety committees, human rights issues and HR claims management.

 Reporting and Consultation Framework for Human Rights Issues

 We have set up a Corporate Ethics Helpline to address human rights issues and concerns that are not readily resolvable in the workplace, designed so that those facing such issues can draw on the support of our Corporate Ethics Office.
 Reports and consultations are handled mainly by the Corporate Ethics Office, and every precaution is taken to prevent those employees seeking help from suffering any disadvantage or retribution, for example, by protecting their anonymity.
-This helpline can also be used from overseas.
+In addition, in fiscal 2019, we set up a contact point to an external law firm (lawyer) to make it easier for our employees to consult with or report to the helpline.
+These helplines and contact point can also be used from overseas.

 Moreover, in Japan, we have established a Human Rights Protection Committee together with the labor union to handle consultations about domestic human rights issues.
-There were two consultations about harassment across the board in fiscal 2018.
+There were two harassment-related consultations across the board in fiscal 2019 (already resolved).
 The Human Rights Protection Committee is properly responding to all incidents to seek a rapid resolution after making every consideration to the privacy of the employees concerned.

 Through this activity, Advantest aims to foster a stress-free environment where employees respect one another's human rights.